-Like a ginger bug, a turmeric bug is a delicious, living probiotic drink that’s naturally carbonated.
-In this article, you’ll find out the easiest method to make your own turmeric bug in 5-7 days plus the best varieties of turmeric to use.
+Like ginger bugs, a turmeric bug is a delicious, living probiotic drink that’s naturally carbonated.
+In this article, you’ll find out the easiest method to make your own turmeric bug in 5-7 days, plus the best varieties of turmeric to use to make it!

 Each summer, we grow enough turmeric and ginger in our garden to last us the rest of the year.
 Why not just get store bought rhizomes?
 A couple reasons: